Merced County Fair holding 'virtual livestock auction' to support students

-"Every day twice a day you feed, you come out here morning and night sometimes more depending on the day, weigh your pig, feed your pig, walk your pig, everything to make sure when you go to the fair you're prepared because all of the other students are doing the same thing," says Torres.
+Torres says, "Every day twice a day you feed, you come out here morning and night sometimes more depending on the day, weigh your pig, feed your pig, walk your pig, everything to make sure when you go to the fair you're prepared because all of the other students are doing the same thing."

-Stone Ridge Christian senior Alyssa Vander Woude has also had her hands full with her spirited dairy cow, Freya.
+Stone Ridge Christian senior Alyssa Vander Woude has also had her hands full with this spirited dairy cow, Freya.

 Both students were disappointed when the Merced County Fair had to be cancelled, but their animals are now among the nearly 500 that will be sold online instead.

-"It's exciting.
-It's our first year of a virtual livestock auction," says Merced County Fair CEO Teresa Burrola.
+The fair's C.E.O.
+Teresa Burrola says, "It's extremely exciting.
+It's our first year of a virtual livestock auction."

-The fair has partnered with Merced Irrigation District to set up the event, which will run from Thursday, June 11th at 8 a.m. through Saturday, June 13th at 8 p.m.

-"We need more community support because traditionally our auction brings in about $800,000 so it's made a dent, but we really need to come together and support them," says Burrola.
+Burrola explains, "We need more community support because traditionally our auction brings in about 800-thousand dollars so it's made a dent, but we really need to come together and support them."

+"I''m so thankful that we're being given the opportunity to be able to sell our animals through the fair and show off all our hard work.
+I'm just glad we're still able to do that.
+It's a blessing," says Vander Woude.

-"The fair was beyond supportive of students like us, and we're very appreciative for that," says Torres.
+Torres adds, "The fair was beyond supportive of students like us, and we're very appreciative for that."

+You can find details on how to register as a buyer and how the new process will work, plus see catalogs for the virtual sale by clicking here.

 Merced County Fair holding 'virtual livestock auction' to support students